Walusus/attention_rnn/README.md

 # attention_rnn
-A little project made for recruitment
+A little project made for recruitment.
+My task was to implement a recurrent neural network with an attention module for a classification problem.
+Dataset consists of sentences in English.
+There are seven labels representing intentions.

 ### evaluate.py
 Demo script.
 A trained network weights file is needed to run.